absinthe0223/guide/Operating-Model/GTD/README.md

 Ultimately however it is the [GTD Coach](https://glassfrog.holacracy.org/roles/4477015) role to support everyone at OMALAB to get the most out of this system and to have it run smoothly.

-There is a cost to learning these tools and methodologies but you should expect them to eventually and ultimately dissapear into the background and become of great support to your work at LG and beyond.
+There is a cost to learning these tools and methodologies but you should expect them to eventually and ultimately disappear into the background and become of great support to your work at LG and beyond.
 If this does not become the case eventually it is up to you to reach out for support.

 ## Why this model?
 We're using this hybrid for many reasons, here are some of the main ones: